 Huskies pursue an array of plans after graduation.
 This graph depicts what recent graduates are doing within a few months after degree completion.

 This list starts with the employers who hired the largest number of Huskies and then moves to alphabetical order when a large number of employers tie for the most hires.
 UW graduates report working at over 1,000 different employers each year!

 Many Huskies stay in WA but Huskies are sprinkled throughout the nation and world.

-Job titles vary across employers and sectors but these were the most common entry-level job titles reported by survey respondents, and then moves to alphabetical order when many job titles are reported by the same number of Huskies.
+Job titles vary across employers and sectors.
+This list starts with the most common entry-level job titles reported by survey respondents, and then moves to alphabetical order when many job titles are reported by the same number of Huskies.

 Graduates who choose to pursue additional education do so at many different schools across the nation, though many choose to stay at UW.

 Huskies pursue a variety of educational options after degree completion.

 Fields of Study

 UW graduates are accepted into a range of educational programs.